–Save This Page as a PDF–

-Hag ha’Matzot (Unleavened Bread)
+Hag ha’Matzah (Unleavened Bread)

 Leviticus 23: 6-8

-Hag ha’Matzot DIG: How does this feast bring to mind the work of Messiah?
+Hag ha’Matzah DIG: How does this feast bring to mind the work of Messiah?
 How would this festival help to maintain a close relationship with YHVH?
 What is the significance of the matzah being striped and pierced?
 What would it mean to be cut off from the people?

 REFLECT: What does it mean for believers to celebrate this festival today?
 Is there anything wrong with Gentiles celebrating this festival?
 How is our fellowship with the Lord broken?
 How do believers purge the leaven out of our lives today?
 Who can you tell today?

-Hag ha’Matzot, or the Feast of Unleavened Bread, is recorded in Leviticus: On the fifteenth day of Nisan is the festival of matzot; for seven days you are to eat matzah.
+Hag ha’Matzah, or the Feast of Unleavened Bread, is recorded in Leviticus: On the fifteenth day of Nisan is the festival of matzah; for seven days you are to eat matzah.
 On the first day you are to have a holy convocation; don’t do any kind of ordinary work.
 It was considered a Shabbat day.
 Bring an offering made by fire (on the bronze altar) to ADONAI for seven days.
 On the seventh day is a holy convocation; do not do any kind of ordinary work (23:6-8).
 This is the biblical name for this feast found in Exodus 23:15, and emphasizes the necessity of the absence of leaven (also see Matthew 26:17; Mark 1 and 12; Luke 22:7 and John 1:9).
 This day started the counting of the omer (see EbCounting the Omer).

 Hag means pilgrimage, and whenever this term is used to characterize a festival, it refers to an actual pilgrimage, either to a nearby or to a faraway site.
-The duty to undertake a pilgrimage is known in a number of other religions, most notably in Islam, where the Arabic term hajatun, is similar to the Hebrew hag, and designates a holy pilgrimage (see a video presentation of Hag ha’Matzot by clicking here).
+The duty to undertake a pilgrimage is known in a number of other religions, most notably in Islam, where the Arabic term hajatun, is similar to the Hebrew hag, and designates a holy pilgrimage (see a video presentation of Hag ha’Matzah by clicking here).

 This means that any festival called hag could not be fully celebrated at one’s home, but required one’s presence at the Temple in Jerusalem.
-In earlier times, before the Temple was built, the pilgrimage might have brought a family to a nearby altar, but subsequently Deuteronomy 12 ordained that all sacrificial offerings were to be brought to one, central Tabernacle/Temple, which necessitated a much longer pilgrimage for most Israelites (see the commentary on Deuteronomy CtThe Place to Worship ADONAI).429 Three times a year, every able-bodied Jewish man was to make the pilgrimage to Jerusalem to celebrate the three pilgrimage feasts of Hag ha’Matzot, Hag Shavu’ot, and Hag Sukkot (see the commentary on Exodus EhThree Times a Year Celebrate a Festival to Me).
+In earlier times, before the Temple was built, the pilgrimage might have brought a family to a nearby altar, but subsequently Deuteronomy 12 ordained that all sacrificial offerings were to be brought to one, central Tabernacle/Temple, which necessitated a much longer pilgrimage for most Israelites (see the commentary on Deuteronomy CtThe Place to Worship ADONAI).429 Three times a year, every able-bodied Jewish man was to make the pilgrimage to Jerusalem to celebrate the three pilgrimage feasts of Hag ha’Matzah, Hag Shavu’ot, and Hag Sukkot (see the commentary on Exodus EhThree Times a Year Celebrate a Festival to Me).

 The Biblical Practice: It is quite simple and two things should be noted.
 First, it is a feast that lasts for seven days immediately following Passover.
 No leaven can be eaten for these seven days.
-Hag ha’Matzot is mentioned several times in the TaNaKh and one time in the B’rit Chadashah.
-Exodus 12:15-20 introduces Hag Ha’Matzot in conjunction with the Passover since the two festivals come back-to-back.
+Hag ha’Matzah is mentioned several times in the TaNaKh and one time in the B’rit Chadashah.
+Exodus 12:15-20 introduces Hag Ha’Matzah in conjunction with the Passover since the two festivals come back-to-back.
 Not only were the Israelites forbidden to eat any leaven, they were forbidden to have it in their homes.
 The punishment for anyone who ate leaven or failed to clean it from their homes was to be cut off from the community of Isra’el (Exodus 12:19).
 In rabbinic literature the penalty is called karet, or “cutting off.”
 In priestly literature, the penalty of karet was understood to include a series of related punishments at the hand of God, ranging from the immediate death of an offender, to his premature death at a later time, and even to the death of his descendants.
 In Mishnah Sanhedrin 9:6 and Mishnah Keritot 1:2, this penalty was characterized as mitah biydei shamayim, or “death at the hands of heaven.”430

 Dear Heavenly Father, It is so comforting to think of Your chesed, steadfast love.
 But that is only one part of your character.
 Another very important and very crucial part of Your character is Your holiness.
 [Seraphim] One called out to another, and said: Holy, holy, holy, is ADONAI-Tzva’ot!
 The whole earth is full of His glory (Isaiah 6:2a and 3).
 Your perfect love and holiness work together to redeem for Yourself a family who loves and obeys You.
 He who has My commandments and keeps them is the one who loves Me.
 He who loves Me will be loved by My Father, and I will love him and reveal Myself to him (John 14:21).
 No one can say they believe in You and then go off and do whatever they want.
 Believing in You includes loving obedience.
 Yeshua answered and said to him: If anyone loves Me, he will keep My word.
 My Father will love him, and We will come to him and make Our dwelling with him (John 14:23).
 Your forgiveness is wonderful but it does not give me the right to sin any time I feel like it.
 You hate sin and have given Your Holy Ruach to live inside of me and to convict me of sin (John 16:8-9).
 I love You and delight in following Your holy ways in joyful obedience.
 In Yeshua’s holy name and power of His resurrection.
 Amen